 Tucked away amidst Dublin's Victorian Fruit and Vegetable Market, you will find Arran Street East's humble headquarters.
 The pottery studio, shop and café garnered a global following (including big fan Sarah Jessica Parker) for its beautifully simple hand-thrown pottery.
 Clean, architectural design is brought to the age-old craft, resulting in modern pieces that are designed to enhance everyday eating and drinking, or to adorn your home.
 The heart of Arran Street East lies in job creation, artisan support and reconnecting to the handmade.
 Sustainability is also a priority with packaging and materials being sustainably sourced and environmentally friendly, where possible.

-The Irish Design Shop & Scout is a small business that stocks the best in Irish craft and design.
+The Irish Design Shop is a small business that stocks the best in Irish craft and design.
 Shop for handicrafts including handloom-woven tweed blankets, hand-blown whisky tumblers and hand-poured organic candles.
 An appreciation for originality, craftsmanship and the handmade is evident throughout with each purchase in support of local businesses and the Irish heritage craft community.

 Another fantastic store for gift shopping is Scout.
 Here, you'll find chunky traditional knits from the Original Aran Company, McNutt blankets (woven in Donegal and inspired by the Irish landscape), independent natural skincare, handmade beeswax candles, ceramics, homeware and stationery.

-+ Words: Mary Woods, Luxiders Magazine Guest
++ Words: Marie Woods, Luxiders Magazine Guest